“You know, you didn’t apologize to me.”

 Not all battles are worth fighting.
 In fact, most are not.

-Fighting many battles leaves your tank empty when you need the energy to stand up for yourself the most.
+Fighting many battles leaves your tank empty when you need the energy to stand up for yourself.
 Choose a battle that has serious, long-term implications.
-Let go if the consequences are little.
+Let go of the trivial ones.

 3. Don’t Be Offensive

 Stay calm and go about your work.
-If you must, respond to the situation, not the person.
-This emotional balance will help you keep critics at bay, maintain inner peace and command respect from those around you.
+Respond to the situation if needed, not the person.
+This emotional balance will help you keep critics at bay, maintain inner peace, and command respect from those around you.

-If it is one-off, can you find the reason behind it, or ignore it?
-And if it is frequent, do you want to stay connected with someone who behaves like a jerk all the time?
-I don’t need to elaborate, do I?
+If it is one-off, can you ignore it?
+If it’s frequent, do you want to stay connected with someone who behaves like a jerk all the time?
 You get the drift.

 If you stand up for yourself, there will be consequences.
 People will call you an arrogant, selfish jerk, rude, and many other adjectives.
 They will hate you.

 But this isn’t hatred.
-It’s jealousy – of your guts to speak your mind and stand up for what you believe in.
-After all, people hate those whom they want to be like.
+It’s jealousy — of your guts to stand up for what you believe in.
+People hate those whom they want to be like.